reboot(2) - phpMan

 can be changed using loadkeys(1)).

-This system call will fail (with EINVAL) unless magic equals
+This system call fail (with the error EINVAL) unless magic equals

 LINUX_REBOOT_MAGIC1 (that is, 0xfee1dead) and magic2 equals